Trolleybuses in Neuchâtel: Current fleet

-The type BGT 5-25 fleet originally comprised 21 vehicles, but fleet nos.
-103, 104, 106, 110 and 111 have since been replaced by low-floor vehicles.
 As there were no low-floor trolleybuses in the fleet prior to the delivery of the BGT-N2C type Swisstrolleys, lines 1 and 7 were operated between 2004 and 2010 by a mixed fleet of trolleybuses and low-floor diesel buses.
 Under that arrangement, the travelling public was offered at least some barrier-free trips – which were identified in the timetable.